isomerpages/moe-meridiansec/_about-us/School Canteen.md

 * Able to provide good service and quality food with prices determined in consultation with the school.

-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see \[link\](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the ["Healthy Meals in Schools Programme (HMSP)" guidelines](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)

 * Able to maintain high standard of food safety and personal hygiene.

 * Healthy and fit to operate the stall.

-### Applicants should preferably fulfil the following criteria:
+### Applicants should preferably fulfill the following criteria:

 * Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.